alvionaM/applied-probability-randomized-algorithms/README.md

 ## Topics covered 🔎
 ### Coin flip simulations
 - **A single fair coin**: This part deals with the Bernoulli distribution and the Binomial distribution as well as with basic concepts of probability theory (conditional probabilities, independence etc.)

 - **Two coins; One fair and one biased**: In this part the focus is on applying the Law of Total Probability and the Bayes Theorem

 ### Die roll simulations
 - **Fair die roll simulations**: This part provides a simulation of a Discrete Random Variable that takes more than two values through another Random Variable that follows the Uniform(0,1) distribution.
 The focus is on the notions of independence, expected value and conditional expected value.

-- Geometric distribution using coin flip simulations: This part simulates the Geometric distribution and estimates various probabilities, expected values etc.
+- **Geometric distribution using coin flip simulations**: This part simulates the Geometric distribution and estimates various probabilities, expected values etc.

-- Law of Large Numbers (LLN) using a fair coin: The Law of Large Numbers highlights that as we increase the number of samples (iterations) in an experiment, the sample mean approaches the expected value.
+- **Law of Large Numbers (LLN) using a fair coin**: The Law of Large Numbers highlights that as we increase the number of samples (iterations) in an experiment, the sample mean approaches the expected value.
 This part aim to experimentally confirm the validity of the LLN and visualize the relevant results through graphs.

 ### Poisson Distribution - Poisson Process
 - **Poisson Distribution**: This part studies the accuracy of approximating the Binomial distribution with an expected value of 1 (i.e., $p = 1/N$) by the Poisson distribution with an expected value of $\lambda = 1$.

 - **Poisson Process simulation**: This part simulates the "generation" of points based on the Poisson process with a rate of $λ$ points per unit of time and estimates various probabilities, expected values etc which are compared with the theoretically predicted ones.
 Additionally, as part of the poisson process simulation, this part includes the implementation of the well known Inverse Transform Method, which serves for simulating a Continuous Random Variable through another Random Variable that follows the Uniform(0,1) distribution (in this case, the Exponential distribution is simulated using the Uniform(0,1)).

 ### Quicksort - Karger's randomized algorithm
 - **Quicksort**: Quicksort is an efficient, general-purpose sorting algorithm that exploits the divide-and-conquer technique [Read More](https://en.wikipedia.org/wiki/Quicksort).
 This part provides a randomized implementation of the algorithm (where the pivot element is randomly picked) and compares the theoretically known complexity results with the experimentally observed ones.

 - **Karger's Algorithm**: Karger's algorithm is a randomized algorithm to compute a minimum cut of a connected graph.
 [Read more](https://en.wikipedia.org/wiki/Karger%27s_algorithm).
 This part provides an implementation of this algorithm and deals with the generally applied idea of "probability amplification".
 Again, the theoretically known results are compared with the experimentally observed ones.

 ### Balls Into Bins simulations